 Absorption of Insulin Affects the Dose

 Absorption of insulin varies between pets.
 Some pets may absorb one insulin better than they would absorb another type of insulin.
 If the weather is very cold, a pet will likely absorb less than in a warm environment.
 If a pet exercises after a dose of insulin it will likely absorb the insulin faster than a pet snoozing all day.
 Intramuscular injection would be faster absorption than a subcutaneous injection.
-We advise subcutaneous injections for pets, but if the owner accidentally gave it SQ it would likely absorb more quickly.
+We advise subcutaneous injections for pets, but if the owner accidentally gave it IM it would likely absorb more quickly.

 Metabolism and Duration of Insulin Affects the Dose